EmmanuelMess/EmmanuelMess/README.md

 Also know my way around JHipster and work well with git.

-Networking was taught to me, and I know how some things work, OSI, TCP/IP, UDP, etc. but my knowledge is very limited, and I find difficult to understand the complexities of large scale reliability on high demand.
+Networking was taught to me, and I know how some things work, OSI, TCP/IP, UDP, IPv4, IPv6,v DHCP, ICMP, etc. but my knowledge is very limited, and I find difficult to understand the complexities of large scale reliability on high demand.

 I use Ubuntu to work.